topicos20152/WEB/README.md

   $ gulp
 ```
 When you run <a href="http://gulpjs.com/" target="_blank">gulp</a>, a process will start, this process
-is responsible to watch your assets and:
+is responsible for watching your assets and:
-  1. Check, concat and minify every single js file inside `app/assets/scripts/src/` into the `app/assets/scripts/main.min.js` file (the only one we use in your HTML).
+  1. Checking, concat'ing and minifying every single js file inside `app/assets/scripts/src/` into the `app/assets/scripts/main.min.js` file (the only one we use in your HTML).
-  2. Check, concat, prefix and minify the css files inside `app/assets/styles/src/` into the `app/assets/styles/main.min.css` file.
+  2. Checking, concat'ing, prefixing and minifying the css files inside `app/assets/styles/src/` into the `app/assets/styles/main.min.css` file.
-  3. Run the <a href="http://sass-lang.com/" target="_blank">sass</a> compiler (<a href="http://alistapart.com/article/why-sass" target="_blank">why sass?</a>).
+  3. Running the <a href="http://sass-lang.com/" target="_blank">sass</a> compiler (<a href="http://alistapart.com/article/why-sass" target="_blank">why sass?</a>).
   4. Keep watching every change in your js and css files.

-*1 and 2 also means that you should not put any other js/css file outside the `src` path.
-If you do this, be sure you manually import it.*
+*1 and 2 also mean that you should not put any other js/css file outside the `src` path.
+If you do this, make sure you manually imported it.*

 #### Finally
 You can start **developing**.